sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 sourmash scripts fastgather query.sig.gz database.zip -o results.csv --cores 4
 ```

-As of v0.9.5, `fastgather` outputs the same columns as `sourmash gather`, with only a few exception
+`fastgather` outputs the same columns as `sourmash gather`, with only a few exception
 * `match_name` is output instead of `name`;
 * `match_md5` is output instead of `md5`;
 * `match_filename` is output instead of `filename`, and the value is different;